Page contents

 Learn more about the Greek War of Independence of 1821 with a visit to the National Gallery.
 Explore an extensive collection of both paintings and rifles used by the heroes of the war.

-As you may have already guessed, Nafplio and the surrounding villages are rich in history, and for that reason visiting the Archaeological Museum of Nafplio should be next on your list.
+As you may have already guessed, Nafplio and the surrounding villages are rich in history, so visiting the Archaeological Museum of Nafplio should be next on your list.

 Over here, you can learn more about the local culture and Nafplio’s past since it houses an important collection dating from prehistoric times and other historical periods.